vishaljadhav15/blink-whatsapp-button-/README.md

 # blink-whatsapp-button-
-blink whatsapp button and call button for website
+blink whatsapp button and call button for websites